-This blog describes the experiences of purchasing, rebuilding, and sailing a 1981 C&C Landfall 38.
+This blog describes the experiences of purchasing, rebuilding, and updating a 1981 C&C Landfall 38.
 To see details on the vessel and read excerpts from reviews, click on the "About the vessel" link.
-For details on the many projects which were done during the main refitting/rebuilding, see the many links below for project details While the main refitting is done, i.e., the Johanna Rose is now is now fit to sail a reasonable distance, the projects continue.
+For details on the many projects which were done during the main refitting/rebuilding, see the many links below for project details While the main refitting is done, i.e., Johanna Rose is now is now fit to sail a reasonable distance, the projects continue.

 When I purchased Johanna Rose (previously Seabbattical, yuck!), a C&C Landfall 38, I knew I was getting a project.
 Prior to this I had done some work in upgrading and maintaining my older C&C 29, but I have learned a tremendous amount working on this project.
 From the time I unstepped the mast, hauled out, splashed back, and stepped the mast, 14 months passed by.
 I lived over an hour away, and I spent practically every weekend at the marina.
 During this time I would admit only to owning a project.
 But now she's a sailboat.
 While no longer referred to as a project, we all know the projects never end ...